jonrau1/CodeArtifactVulnScanner/README.md

 1. (**Security Account**) A one-time data load of all yearly NVD JSON Feed files is performed.
 All files are downloaded, unzipped, parsed, and loaded sequentially and the files destroyed after the setup script runs. **Note:** Ensure you have at least 1GB free on your storage volume to account for the files.

-2. (**Security Account**) Every 24 hours an Amazon EventBridge Scheduled Rule will invoke a Lambda Function that will downloaded the `Modified` NVD JSON Feed, unzip, parse and load items into a DyanmoDB Table.
+2. (**Security Account**) Every hour, an Amazon EventBridge [Scheduled Rule](https://docs.aws.amazon.com/eventbridge/latest/userguide/scheduled-events.html) will invoke a Lambda Function that will downloaded the `Modified` NVD JSON Feed, unzip, parse and load items into a DyanmoDB Table.
 The key schema of the DynamoDB Table will ensure that updates will be overwrite their pre-existing entries, any unique combination of a Package Name, Package Version, and CVE ID will be added as a new item.

 3. (**Member Account**) Upon new software packages being pushed to (or updated within) CodeArtifact, an EventBridge Event will invoke a Lambda Function that will parse information about the software package, the Repository information, and other AWS-specific metadata from the Event payload.